MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ### Enable a product for allocation

-To enable a product for allocation Intelligent Order Management, follow these steps.
+To enable a product for allocation in Intelligent Order Management, follow these steps.

 1. Go to **Products**.
 1. Open the product, and then select the **Additional Details** tab.